malcolmkohhs/Coint/README.txt

     For example: cd /downloads/coint
 4. Enter the command
     python3 <mainapp file name.py?>
-5. A seperate window should appear, displaying the main page of the program's GUI
+5. A separate window should appear, displaying the main page of the program's GUI

 CORE FUNCTIONS
 1. Coin Identification
     A.  Computer Identified
         Enter a image of a coin you have in hand and get the returned value/ identification of the coin.
-        You may also enter the cost price of an item that your are buying and the program will return the values to you.
+        You may also enter the cost price of an item that you are buying and the program will return the values to you.
     B.  Manual Identification
         Follow a manual step by step guide with instructions to identify the coin in hand.
         You may pick up some information about the coins from here too!